Measurement of Space Charge Effects in the MicroBooNE LArTPC Using Cosmic Muons: Simulation of Space Charge Effects

 For the SCE simulation, we assume that the charge deposition rate from cosmic muons is uniform across the TPC volume.
 Based on the known angular spectrum of cosmic rays~\cite{PDG}, which initially produce roughly 50,000 electron-ion pairs per centimeter, we arrive at an ion generation rate of $1.6{\times}10^{-10}~\mathrm{C}/\mathrm{m}^{3}/\mathrm{s}$ at a drift electric field of \SI{273.9}{V/cm}, including the impact from electron-ion recombination.
 Ignoring higher-order effects of the electric field distortions on the space charge configuration itself, we approximate the space charge density as linear with respect to the distance from the anode plane and independent of $y$ and $z$.
 The linear space charge density profile used in the simulation is shown in figure~\ref{fig:simSCDist} for a drift electric field of \SI{273.9}{V/cm}.

 Representative samples of simulation results are shown in figure~\ref{fig:simexample_Evals} and figure~\ref{fig:simexample_Dvals}, which illustrate the impact of space charge on both the drift electric field (figure~\ref{fig:simexample_Evals}) as well as the distortions in reconstructed ionization electron cluster position (figure~\ref{fig:simexample_Dvals}).
 At MicroBooNE's drift electric field of \SI{273.9}{V/cm}, the expected maximal impact on the electric field according to the simulation is 10--15\% in both the drift and transverse directions.
+The impact of space charge near the center of the detector is primarily in the $x$ direction due to cancellations from similar amounts of space charge at smaller/larger values of $y$ and $z$.
+On the other hand, the impact of space charge near the edges of the detector is mainly in the $y$ and/or $z$ directions due to the boundary condition imposed by the field cage (nominal electric field in the $x$ direction) and the much larger asymmetry of space charge in the $y$/$z$ directions near the TPC edges.

 The simulation provides a useful estimation of the distortions in reconstructed ionization electron cluster position within the MicroBooNE TPC and elucidates basic features that we might expect in the data.
 However, there are several limitations of the simulation that motivate the need for a data-driven technique for fully characterizing the effect.
 The flow of liquid argon, which moves positive argon ions into or out of the active TPC volume, is not simulated.
 Also, the charge deposition from cosmic rays throughout the TPC may not be uniform as a result of enhanced cosmogenic activity near the top of the detector due to interactions in the detector overburden, which would lead to greater ion production rates closer to the top of the TPC active volume.
 Finally, the linear space charge density assumed in the simulation (see figure~\ref{fig:simSCDist}) approximates the ion drift speed, roughly \SI{4}{mm/s}~\cite{ionvel} at a drift electric field of \SI{273.9}{V/cm}, as constant throughout the TPC, while the electric field distortions arising from the SCE itself break this assumption.